iconara/athena-guide-content/articles/deduplication-with-max-by.md

 When I run my queries that require deduplication, some properties work like `battery_charge` where each update has a newer value, but other properties don't change.
 They're like the `location` column in the IoT dataset we're working with in this guide.
 If we want to include the location of the sensor in our battery charge report, we could use `MAX_BY` for that column too.
 Or we could use `MIN`, `MAX`, or even `MIN_BY`.
 They would all return the same value, because the value is the same on all rows.
 We could also use `ARBITRARY`, and tell the engine that we don't care.
 If we don't need the greatest value, why ask the engine to do the calculations?

 At this point we perhaps need a small aside about why we need any aggregate function at all.
 It goes back to the SQL standard, which says that if there is a `GROUP BY` clause, an expression has to be in that clause, or be an aggregate expression.
 In other words, if we say `SELECT sensor_id, location` we also must say `GROUP BY sensor_id, location`.
-If we don't, the engine would know which value within the group to use.
+If we don't, the engine would not know which value within the group to use.
 We don't want to add an unnecessary expression to the `GROUP BY` clause, which means we need to use an aggregate function.
 Luckily, Athena has the perfect aggregate function to express the semantics we're after.

 ```sql
 SELECT sensor_id,